amaloraini/cross-lingual-ZP/README.md

 This is a cross-lingual zero pronoun resolution using BERT with other positional features as well.

 Json files show we represent the data to our model.

-Json is formatted as:
+Json files are formatted as:

   "id": train/test id